Advancing State Policy Integration for Recovery and Employment (ASPIRE)

 ASPIRE Learning Community

-Strong learning communities share results and metrics to figure out what works best for whom and why.
+Strong learning communities share results and metrics to determine what works best.
 They are also a highly targeted and effective way to expand effective evidence-based practices to a larger audience.
 The ASPIRE learning community involves collaboration between many partners, including ODEP, Westat, the TWG, states, providers, and other key stakeholders, with the goal of expanding evidence-based employment services like IPS, and increasing CIE for people with mental health conditions.
+Below are some learning community meetings that have taken place with topic areas that could be particularly helpful for states.